isabella232/RTN/readme.md

   * Error Table ETL_Proc_Error_Logs, captures all stage to core stored procedure errors

 # To Uninstall:
-  * Set Default Database in the DDL Installation File ddl/RTN_Uninstall.ddl
+  * Set Default Database in the DDL Installation File ddl/CUST_RTN_Uninstall.ddl
-      * Do a complete replacement of '?' to target database name
+      * Do a complete replacement of '???' to target database name
-  * Run RTN_Uninstall.ddl which removes all Tables/Views/Stored Procedure from your database
+  * Run CUST_RTN_Uninstall.ddl which removes all Tables/Views/Stored Procedure from your database